jayanthdeejay/jayanthdeejay/README.md

 ### 💫 About Me:
-👋 **Hi, I’m Jay (MBCS)** — a research-minded software engineer who builds open-source infrastructure for universities and non-profits.
+👋 **Hi, I’m Jay (MBCS)** — a research-minded software engineer who builds open-source infrastructure and applications for universities and non-profits.
 🔧  Rails • Go • Python • Docker/K8s • CI/CD — with a focus on privacy, reliability, and clean documentation.